hacklab-fi/hacklab-website/hacklab_ry_en.md

 You can contact us fastest on Matrix-channel <a class="external-links" href="https://matrix.to/#/#general:hacklab.fi">#general:hacklab.fi</a>, also IRC-channel #hacklab.fi at Freenode network delivers.

-You can contact us fastest on IRC channel #hacklab.fi in Freenode network.

 ## Rules

 Purposes of the organisation briefly are: